-A tranche of subordinated notes that reaches its scheduled principal payment date, or that has an early amortization event, event of default and acceleration, or an optional redemption, will not be paid to the extent that tranche is necessary to provide the required subordination for tranches of senior notes.
-If a tranche of subordinated notes cannot be paid because of the subordination provisions of the senior notes, prefunding of the principal funding subaccounts for tranches of senior notes will begin as described in this prospectus under "Deposit and Application of Funds in the Issuing Entity-Targeted Deposits of Available Principal Collections to the Principal Funding Account-Prefunding of the Principal Funding Account of Senior Notes" and "----Limit of Deposits to the Principal Funding Subaccount of Subordinated Notes; Limit on Repayment of all Tranches."
+A tranche of subordinated notes that reaches its scheduled principal payment date, or that has an early amortization event, event of default and acceleration, or an optional redemption, will not be paid to the extent that that tranche is necessary to provide the required subordination for tranches of senior notes.
+If a tranche of subordinated notes cannot be paid because of the subordination provisions of the senior notes, prefunding of the principal funding subaccounts for tranches of senior notes will begin as described in this prospectus under "Deposit and Application of Funds in the Issuing Entity-Targeted Deposits of Available Principal Collections to the Principal Funding Account-Prefunding of the Principal Funding Account of Senior Notes" and "Deposit and Application of Funds in the Issuing Entity-Limit of Deposits to the Principal Funding Subaccount of Subordinated Notes; Limit on Repayment of all Tranches."
 After that time, that tranche of subordinated notes will be paid only to the extent that: